life and works

-By July it is being rehearsed at the Royal Academy of Music
+By July it was being rehearsed at the Royal Academy of Music

-(in other words the Opéra), and the first public performance is
+(the Opéra), and the first public performance was given on October

-This work initiates the great quarrel between the Lullists and
+This work started the great quarrel between the Lullists and the

-the Ramistes (in other terms, between the Ancient and Modern)
+Ramists (in other terms, between the Ancient and Modern) .

-At the end of the year, Rameau and Voltaire begin to work together
+At the end of the year, Rameau and Voltaire began to work together

 at the tragedy Samson